Recognizing Excellence in Corporate Inclusion

 Creating Effective ERGs

-Organizations need to develop a deliberate plan to establish and lead their Employee Resource Groups for best results.
-The beginning step is matching the purpose of ERGs with the main business goals.
-Every group needs to have a written description showing what they do and how they help the company achieve diversity goals.
+Organizations need to develop a deliberate plan to establish and lead their Employee Resource Groups for the best results.
+The first step is aligning ERG purposes with the main business goals.
+Every group needs a written description that explains what they do and how they help the company achieve diversity goals.

 Organizations need executive backing to make their Employee Resource Groups succeed.
 Senior executive support requires them to fund and support ERGs while making them visible throughout the company.
 Having executive sponsors who support ERG projects at the top leadership level will boost their effectiveness.